geeky4dev/chatbot-faq/README.md

 # chatbot-faq
-Web app where the user asks questions and the chatbot responds with simple AI.
+Web app where the user asks questions and the chatbot responds like a simple AI.
 Ideal for FAQs from a fictional company.
 Basic logic in Pytho, simulating an AI-like model using dictionaries, the project is running locally (not dockerized)
 to facilitate the design.